 - Program Overview

 - Learning Outcomes

 The Doctor of Philosophy (Ph.D.) in Information Assurance (DIA) at Nova Southeastern University’s Graduate School of Computer and Information Sciences (GSCIS) requires a minimum of 64 credits.
 Its cluster format combines traditional and online instruction to provide professionals the opportunity to pursue graduate study while continuing to work in their current positions.
-The program is a comprehensive, multidisciplinary, research program that prepares graduates for key positions in academia, in federal, state and local government agencies, and in business and industry.
-The curriculum combines both technically intensive and management- focused security courses to provide acomprehensive approach to the study of information assurance/information security.
+The information assurance graduate program is a comprehensive, multidisciplinary, research program that prepares graduates for key positions in academia, in federal, state and local government agencies, and in business and industry.
+The curriculum combines both technically intensive and management- focused security courses to provide a comprehensive approach to the study of information assurance/information security.
 Each student must complete eight core courses, two research courses, and a dissertation.

 Click here to apply now.